Orbital-Web/Raphael/README.md

 The compilation process should be similar for Linux and macOS, though setting up SFML may be slightly different.
 Please refer to the [official SFML documentation](https://www.sfml-dev.org/tutorials/2.6/).

-To use compile and run the uci engine, follow steps 1~3 and use the commands
+To compile and run the uci engine, follow steps 1~2 and use the commands
 ```
 g++ -c -DMUTEEVAL uci.cpp -Isrc -Ichess-library/src -ISFML-2.6.0/include -DSFML_STATIC
 g++ -o uci uci.o -LSFML-2.6.0/lib -lsfml-graphics-s